 The term “stone age” was coined by Danish scholar Christian J. Thomsen after discovering stone tools in the deepest layer of their archeological dig-up, followed by bronze and iron tools in the top layers (1).

-The stone age period is an important part of human evolution.
-These facts for kids can increase their interest in learning human evaluation and life from prehistoric times.
-The stone age is divided into three periods; paleolithic or old stone age, Mesolithic or middle stone age, and neolithic or new stone age, depending on the type of stone tools they used.
-The stone age was when humans used suede stones as tools, and it lasted millions of years until metal tools were made.
+The Stone Age is an important part of human evolution.
+These facts can increase children’s interest in learning about human evolution and life from prehistoric times.
+The Stone Age is divided into three periods: paleolithic or Old Stone Age, Mesolithic or Middle Stone Age, and Neolithic or New Stone Age, depending on the type of stone tools used.
+The Stone Age was when humans used stones as tools, lasting millions of years until metal tools were made.
 The humans lived in caves, and the period also marked the beginning of arts with stones.
 Thanks to the archeology department who helped us know about our ancestors.

 Infographic: Interesting Stone Age Facts